ChrisChrisLoLo/idawgz32/README.md

 # Status
 v0.0 PCBs technically work, though the current smd switches used have a high failure rate and are assumed to be of poor quality. v2.0 PCBs are in progress and will use the EVQP0N02B switch instead, which are known to work well.

+I recommend waiting for v2.0 to come out, though v0.0 has some workarounds outlined in my blog post.

 Disclaimer is that this design has very low tolerances for its key switches.
 You will likely need a 3D printer such as a Bambu Lab A1/A1 mini/P1P/P1S and set the slicing layer resolution to 0.08mm.
 Printers like the Prusa i3/mini may also work, but have not been tested.

 # About